-Rebalancing will also be considered annually in February in order to maintain the asset mix targets.
+Rebalancing will also be considered annually in February in order to maintain the asset mix targets, or when market conditions are such that an interim rebalancing is recommended by the investment manager.

 The rebalancing guidelines are intended to assist in managing the asset mix.
 Neither rebalancing for market fluctuations nor allocation of new cash flow will be used as a method to reward or express dissatisfaction with investment manager performance.
 Investment manager performance is a long-term measure and will be dealt with during manager performance reviews.